Loading Events

 In 2007, two years after Edna Kimbro’s passing, Friends of Santa Cruz State Parks (Friends) began to carry on her work in collaboration with California State Parks.
 Over the next 15 years, the community came together to repair and restore the historic adobe inside and out.
 Work has included earthquake repairs using handmade 85-pound adobe bricks; seismic stabilization and a new roof; strengthening the second story with an innovative steel beam; installation of a lift to guarantee universal access to the second floor; the addition of electrical and fire suppression systems; restoration of the historic cocina (kitchen) and the Potter-Church Garden; procurement of historic furnishings and completion of interpretive planning.

-The restoration of the Castro Adobe was completed in 2022.
-Now that the adobe is restored, Friends is launching the next phase of creating California’s newest State Historic Park, which will include: installing educational exhibits in the adobe; establishing the Kimbro House Visitor Center & Archives; restoring the habitat lands leading to the nearby stream; creating accessible paths; installing parking and restrooms; and making the park a leader in sustainability.
+After completion of the museum, Friends will complete California’s newest State Historic Park, which will include establishing the Kimbro House Visitor Center & Archive; restoring the habitat lands leading to the nearby stream; creating accessible paths; installing parking and restrooms; and making the park a leader in sustainability.
 Please join us!

 Thousands of people – including hundreds of elementary students have visited the park since 2015 through open house events, private tours, special events and school field trips including through the popular Kids2Parks program.